 Since 2003, the Cystinosis Research Foundation (CRF) has become the largest fund provider of cystinosis research in the world - raising more than \$39 million.
-CRF has changed the course of cystinosis by investing donors' gifts strategically and aggressively to create a thriving research cystinosis by investing donors' gifts strategically and aggressively to create a thriving research community.
+CRF has changed the course of cystinosis by investing donors' gifts strategically and aggressively to create a thriving research community.
 From the beginning, all CRF operating costs are privately underwritten so that 100 percent of the funds donated goes to support cystinosis research.

-We are pleased to announce that in 2016 CRF issued ten new grants totaling more than \$1.56 million for cystinosis research.
-An additional seven grant agreements were awarded after year-end totaling \$1.39 million with the funding for these grants available in cash reserves.
+We are pleased to announce that in the spring 2017 Call for Research Proposals, CRF awarded eight new grants totaling more than \$1.55 million for cystinosis research.
 The new grants bring us that much closer to better treatments and a cure.

 CRF has issued grants to the best and brightest researchers in the world.
-To date, we have funded 151 multi-year research studies at leading research institutions in 12 countries.
+To date, we have funded 159 multi-year research studies at leading research institutions in 12 countries.
 CRF-funded researchers have published more than 67 articles in prestigious, top-rated journals.
 Those articles, available to everyone in the world, have added to the understanding of the pathogenesis of cystinosis.